 We will start right away on with an exercise after an introduction to the class.
 The schedule is, as always, tentative and gives you an idea of the topics I have planned.
 I welcome additional or substitutional topics from the class.
 We have a Moodle collaboration room, too, for submitting your work.

-You also need some software tools.
-Beside Eclipse and Java 1.6 (which I am assuming you already have), please download and install the Protégé Ontology Editor, the Semantic Web Programming Framework Jena, and the Ontology Reasoner Pellet (On GitHub and Internet Archive).
+You will need quite a number of software tools.
+Beside Eclipse and Java (which I am assuming you already have), please download and install the Protégé Ontology Editor, the Semantic Web Programming Framework Jena, and the Ontology Reasoner Pellet (On GitHub and Internet Archive).
 You might also want to have graphviz around, it's the coolest software I know for modelling graphs.
 Programming knowledge in Python may also be useful.

 To earn an 1.0 in this course, you should regularly demonstrate mastery of the material, have a strong understanding of and performance in laboratory work, be a valuable participant in course meetings and collaborations, and complete all portions of the course work in a timely fashion.